1er Régiment de Fusiliers Marins: Vallée du Rhône

 The regiment conducted the juncture with the 1st Spahi Regiment (Normandy landings with the 2e DB) at Châtillon-sur-Seine on September 12.
 This juncture is considered as one of the junctures between Allied troops of Normandy and those of Provence.

 Haute-Saône

 On September 27, the tank squadron led the attack on Clairegoutte before apprehending Ronchamp on October 8, then Vescemont, Rougegoutte, Romagny and Rougemont-le-Château the following month.
 Distinguished particularly in the following operations: Vessel Ensign Bokanowski, Aspirant Vasseur and, alongside the sailors, the men of the 11th Cuir-Vercors (11^{e} Cuir-Vercors) placed under the orders of the 1er RFM.

 Battle of the Royan pocket

-Following the campaign in the Vosges, the 1re DFL was sent to the Atlantic front to reduce the Royan pocket and Grave cap (poche de Royan), however was it recalled urgently on the eastern front due to a German offensive launched in December 1944 in Alsace.
+Following the campaign in the Vosges, the 1st Free French Division was sent to the Atlantic front to reduce the Royan pocket and Grave cap (poche de Royan), however was it recalled urgently on the eastern front due to a German offensive launched in December 1944 in Alsace.